Roel Bovendeert: Club career

 Bovendeert started playing hockey at MEP where he played his whole youth career.
 In 2009 he signed for Bloemendaal.
 During the winter break of the 2019–20 season he played for UniKL in the Malaysia Hockey League and won the treble with UniKL.
+Before the 2022–23 Euro Hockey League Final8 in April 2023 he announced he would retire at the end of that season.
+He won a total of four European titles with Bloemendaal, he missed the 2021 edition due to injury.

 International career

 Bovendeert represented the Netherlands at the 2020 Summer Olympics.
 After the 2020 Olympics he retired from international hockey.